 - No student organization or house may hold a social event after the last class of each semester.
 For example, if classes end at 5 p.m., no social events or parties may be held after that time.

-- Failure to comply with social system guidelines, college policies, and /or state or federal law will result in a suspension in party registration privileges by the Office of Residence Life professional staff, and may also result in a referral to the College Judicial Board.
+- Failure to comply with social system guidelines, college policies, and /or state or federal law will result in a suspension in party registration privileges by the Department of Residence Life professional staff, and may also result in a referral to the College Conduct Board.
 Federal, state and local prosecution may also be possible.

 HOUSE EVENT REGISTRATION DEADLINES